prk0ghy/systemx/CODING.md

 the ability to rewrite history at a later time without interfering with others work.
 This also means that you should **never** branch from someone elses private branch.

+## Indent with tabs, align using spaces
+The only correct way of indentation, if you editor supports EditorConfig your editor should do the right thing, including a single LF for line breaks.